 Technology can mean about anything.
 Using a stick to dig a furrow for growing plants is a form a (agricultural) technology.
 Digging material from the ground, purifying it then forming it into sheets allows for light weight flying vehicles with aeronautic technology.

 While we’ve experimented with many technologies, not all have made the grade.
 For instance, supersonic air transit has fallen to the wayside.
 So has human space travel.
 We just don’t consider these technologies worthwhile.

-The above does show how we use energy, but it is usage from recent years.
-Luckily, we increase our resource recovery rate as our consumption rate increased.
-Given this, the actual allocation is not an issue.
-But, consider when the energy demand exceeds the energy supply and we can’t recover sufficient resources to meet new or existing demand.
-At that time, we will have to choose what to let go, which technologies to leave behind.
+The above images are current.
+They result from a free market mentality where the supply of energy has always been greater than the demand.
+But, consider when the energy demand exceeds the energy supply.
+Would supply management take over from the free market?
+Would we choose what to let go, which technologies to leave behind.
 Are particle accelerators more important than toasters?
 Are cars in third world countries more important than airplane travel.
 These questions need to be addressed even though they won’t appear upon any news line.
-Will our technologies be ready when our energy demand outstrips supply?
+Do you wonder if energy supply management is necessary for a sustainable future?